 What is the factor structure of the MHSAS?

 Hammer, Parent, and Spiker (2018) found evidence that the 9 items of the MHSAS conform most closely to a unidimensional measurement model.
-This means that most of the 9 items’ variance was accounted for by a single evaluative “help seeking attitudes” factor.
+This means that most of the 9 items’ variance was accounted for by a single evaluative “help seeking attitude” factor.

 What evidence exists regarding the reliability and validity of the MHSAS score?

+Results across Hammer, Parent, and Spiker’s (2018) two studies provided initial support for the reliability and validity of the MHSAS score within community-dwelling U.S. adult samples.
+Regarding internal structure evidence of validity, IRT analysis was used to select nine items that discriminate among individuals at different levels (i.e., unfavorable, neutral, or favorable attitude) of the construct.
+A unidimensional measurement model accurately reproduced the observed covariation among the nine MHSAS items in both Study 1 and Study 2, providing initial support for the structural generalizability of the MHSAS.
+Regarding reliability, the MHSAS items demonstrated internal consistency across both studies, and temporal stability over three weeks.
+Test content evidence of validity was also provided via feedback from experts and community adults, who rated the MHSAS instructions and items as sufficiently clear, relevant, and representative of the intended construct.
 Validity evidence regarding relationships with conceptually related constructs was also presented.
 Convergent evidence of validity was demonstrated when the MHSAS score demonstrated the hypothesized relationships with the following variables: subjective norms, perceived behavioral control, intention, public stigma, self-stigma, anticipated risks and benefits, and Fischer and Farina’s (1995) Attitudes Toward Seeking Professional Psychological Help scale – Short Form (ATSPPH-SF) score and the Psychological Openness subscale score of Mackenzie, Knox, Gekowski, & Macaulay’s (2004) Inventory of Attitudes Toward Seeking Mental Health Services (IASMHS-PO).
 Incremental evidence of validity was demonstrated when the MHSAS demonstrated the ability to account for unique variance, beyond that accounted for by the ATSPPH-SF and IASMHS-PO, in intention to seek help.
-Finally, known-group evidence of validity was provided when women and those who had previously sought mental health services were shown to report more favorable attitudes than did their demographic counterparts.
+Finally, known-group evidence of validity was provided when women and those who had previously sought mental health services were shown to report more favorable attitude than did their demographic counterparts.

-Further evidence of reliability and validity has been published by other scholars (see the “What studies have used the MHSAS” section below).
+Additional evidence of reliability and validity has been published by other scholars (see the “What studies have used the MHSAS” section below).
 Of note, Bian and colleagues (2023) conducted a systematic review of patient-reported outcome measures (PROM) of mental health help-seeking attitude and the MHSAS was the only instrument whose overall quality was rated as “class A” out of the 13 PROMS that were assessed.

 What evidence exists regarding the measurement equivalence/invariance (ME/I) of the MHSAS score?

 Results from Hammer, Parent, and Spiker’s (2018) ME/I analyses indicated that the MHSAS demonstrated strong ME/I (i.e., invariance of all factor loadings and intercepts) across gender, past help seeking experience, and psychological distress.
 This suggests that, for these key help seeking groups, the MHSAS had a similar theoretical structure and meaning, relations between the MHSAS and external variables could validly be compared, and mean differences in the MHSAS score could validly be compared.
+Other ME/I evidence will become available in the published literature over time.

 What are some current limitations of the MHSAS?